softwarepronto/azure-docs/articles/storage/common/storage-use-azurite.md

 This video shows you how to install and run the Azurite emulator.
 > [!VIDEO c3badd75-fddb-4f6c-b27d-bab2700c79f1]

-The steps in the video are also described in the following sections.
-Select any of these tabs.
+The steps in the video are also described in the documentation below.
+How Azurite is installed and run depends on a developers choosen environment.
+Azurite is native to Visual Studio 2022 (and later).
+For VS Code, Azurite is an Extension.
+Docker Hub provides an Azurite image for developers that prefer a container-based storage emulator.
+It is also possible to install Azurite using Node Package Manager (npm) which will remotely downloads and installs Azurerite.
+A developer can even clone Azurite from GitHub and then install the clone version using npm targetting locally cloned Azurite package.
+Each of these alternatives is selectable on the tabs below (Visual Studio, Visual Studio Code, npm, Docker Hub, and GitHub).

 ## Install Azurite